stakater-archive/StakaterCloudDocs-Archived/content/sre/local-development/inner-vs-outer-loop.md

 Here's a list of steps you might typically follow to deploy from the inner loop:

-1.Describe how to configure the OS for your container:
+1. Describe how to configure the OS for your container:
   - Write a Dockerfile to set up Linux.
 2. Describe how to package your app into a container image:
   - Update the Dockerfile.